 - Changes in the fit of oral appliances

 - Halitosis (bad breath)

 There are a variety of periodontal treatments available, ranging from scaling and root planing to surgical procedures.
 Our skilled dentists and team will examine your mouth to determine which gum disease treatments will be most effective in combating periodontal disease to improve your oral health, and will develop an individualized treatment plan to meet your oral health needs.

-We invite you to call Rock Creek Dental at 406-446-2814 to schedule your consultation with Dr. Kelly Reynolds or Dr. Derrick Peck and learn more about periodontal care in Red Lodge, Montana.
+We invite you to call Rock Creek Dental at 406-446-2814 to schedule your consultation with Dr. Kelly Reynolds, Dr. Derrick Peck or Dr. Kenton Smith and learn more about periodontal care in Red Lodge, Montana.